-- High Deductible Health Plan-Basic and Premier;
+- > High Deductible Health Plan (preventive care only);

-- Dental; and
+- > Dental; and

-- Vision.
+- > Vision.

-However, you must pay for eligible expenses out of pocket and submit qualified expenses for reimbursement using the HCSA/LPSA Claim Form (Form 316).
+However, you must pay for eligible expenses out of pocket and submit qualified expenses for reimbursement using the HCSA/LPSA Claim Form.
 You can submit a claim online on the YSATM website or you can submit a paper claim to YSATM using the HCSA/LPSA Claim Form (Form 316).
 The claim filing instructions are on the YSATM website and the HCSA/LPSA Claim Form.

-At any time, up until June 30 of the following plan year, you may be reimbursed for eligible expenses up to the total amount you elected to contribute for the Plan year.
+At any time, up until June 30 of the following plan year, you may be reimbursed for eligible expenses up to the total amount you elected to contribute for the plan year.
 If you increase your contributions during the year because of a qualified change in status, you may be reimbursed from the increased amount only for expenses incurred after the date of the qualified change in status.